Ross-Byrne/Multi-Threaded-TCP-Client-Server-App/README.md

 The current directory is split up into strings and stored in a List of Strings.
 When the current directory is needed, it is generated using a string builder.

 When the client moves into a new directory, a the directory name is added to the end of the current directory List.
 When the client moves back one directory, the last item in the List is deleted.

+## Setup
+The server is set up as follows:

+The server is in a folder called TCP-Server.
+In TCP-Server, the files EchoServer.class and ClientServiceThread.class, as well as login.txt are placed.
+Once the server starts, it will create a folder called Users, and fills it with folders named after all the Usernames in login.txt.

+The client is set up as follows:

+The client must be in a folder called client.
+In client, the file requester.class is placed.
+Any files you wish to send to the server must also be placed in client with requester.class.

 ## Controls